-The sessions are organised bimonthly, on Monday evenings from 5 to 9 pm.
+The sessions were organised bimonthly, on Monday evenings from 5 to 9 pm.
 Please note that the sessions may not take the whole time.

 Mon.
 27 September 2021 – presentation, close reading and reading discussion session.
 Location: tbc, Time: 5-9pm (Amsterdam time).

 Mon.
 15 November 2021 – show and tell session and possible future research collaborations.
 Location: tbc, Time: 5-9pm (Amsterdam time).